McCarll/url-shortener/README.md

 No project is ever done/complete.
 Your job is to convince us that you understood the problem and that we want to discuss your approach with you.
 Do you really want to use a hash function?
 Think twice and motivate your choice.
 You may want to use external dependencies e.g. database.
 It’s totally fine!
 Just tell us more about your choice.

+## How to start
+- run docker compose - (docker-compose up) it`s required for database or you can set another db via application.yaml in resources
+- just start application ./gradlew bootRun